 Chuck and Susan Johnson live active lives.
-They were barely unpacked from their sojourn to Dubai and South Africa, but they were already looking forward to the next adventure: a cruise to Taiwan and Singapore—their 80th cruise.
+They were barely unpacked from their sojourn to Dubai and South Africa and were already looking forward to the next adventure: a cruise to Taiwan and Singapore—their 80th cruise.

 They are members of the Kiwanis Club, a global volunteer organization.
 And, when they’re in town, the couple teaches ballroom dancing.

-The retirees were seeking low-maintenance living when they decided to transition to a senior living community, also sometimes called a life plan community or a continuing care retirement community.
-They wanted someone else to do the yard work, someone else to manage the mail during their stretches at sea.
+The retirees were seeking low-stress, maintenance-free living when they decided to transition to a Life Plan Community (also known as a continuing care retirement community or CCRC).
+They wanted someone else to do the yard work, someone else to manage the mail during their stretches at sea and to know that their home was secure and safe while they're traveling.

 Like many others in search of the best senior living environment, convenience was on the Johnsons’ mental checklist, as were a number of other factors: friendly people, tasty cuisine and scenic views.